ayoubsousali/ayoubsousali/README.md

 ### Hello World!

-I'm Ayoub Sousali, a passionate freelance developer immersed in the world of technology.
-My current focus revolves around crafting exceptional web and mobile applications using the powerful combination of React, React Native, Express, and Node.js.
+Hi, I'm Ayoub Sousali, a developer specializing in React, React Native, Express, Node.js, PHP, JavaScript and Typescript.
+I’m passionate about creating modern web and mobile apps and staying updated with the latest tech trends.

-Driven by a lot of curiosity, I continually explore emerging technologies and stay up to date with the latest methodologies and best practices.
-This relentless pursuit of knowledge enables me to deliver cutting-edge solutions and elevate the quality of the applications I create.

 ### You can check my work here